npretto/clayio-hxterns/README.md

 Haxe externs for Clay.io js API

-Thise externs have been generated automatically with https://github.com/jgranick/buildhx so there may be errors.
+Thise externs are generated automatically by https://github.com/lordkryss/buildhx so there may be errors.

 If you want to regenerate them use `haxelib run buildhx clay.xml`

+Using my version of buildhx it also copies comments directly in the souce code, for now comments are not formatted as they should to give a proper autocompletation but they are still usefull if your IDE supports "go to definition" to get a quick look :)

 Installation
 ===========